-Join Mike Meyers for an in-depth discussion in this video Other input devices, part of CompTIA A+ Exam Prep (220-901) Part 3: Peripherals and Building a PC.
+Join Mike Meyers for an in-depth discussion in this video Other input devices, part of CompTIA A+ (220-901) Cert Prep: 3 Peripherals and Building a PC.

 - Now the CompTIA A+ exams cover a lot of very interesting…input devices.…Probably not the kind of thing you'd run into every day.…But they're cool and they're out there and they're…on the A+ so let's talk about them.…I want to start of with the digitizing tablet.…At my company we do an outrageous amount of graphics…for my books and other products.…And I've got some really smart guys who are really good…at drawing and they live on these particular tablets.…This is a Wacom tablet and it acts mainly like…a really powerful mouse in essence and provides…an alternative form of input.…